Imamachi-n/aws-laerning/VPC.md

 ## DNS and VPC

 The Domain Name System (DNS) server translate a domain name into IP addresses.
 EC2 intance has a public DNS hostname corresponding to the public IPv4 address and a private DNS hostname corresponding to the private IPv4 address.

+## DHCP Option Sets

+Dynamic Host Configuration Protocol (DHCP) option sets are used to specify host configurations for instances in the VPC.

+DHCP option set is automatically created for the VPC.
+DHCP contains the several configuration parameters.

+- **domain-name-servers**: The IP addresses of domain name servers or AmazonProvidedDNS.
+The default DHCP option set specifies AmazonProvidedDNS.
+- **domain-name**: The domain name such as ec2.internal.
+- **ntp-servers**: The IP addresses of up to 4 Network Time Protocol (NTP) servers.
+- **netbios-name-servers**: The IP addresses of NetBIOS name servers.
+- **netbios-node-type**: The NetBIOS node type (1, 2, 4 or 8).